MIDL-Conference/midl-website/pages/reproducibility.md

 #### Repository: Is there documentation for the available material?
 [Yes/No/NA]
 A thorough and detailed description of the repository can be a major help for the interested reader to fully understand the code.
 Aim to describe the methods in a similar way as in the main body of the paper for coherence.

+#### Repository: Is there licensing for the available material?
+[Yes/No/NA]
+A detailed description on how the shared material can be used for research and commercial purposes.